 These approaches were historically time-consuming.
 They required team members to constantly watch their cloud infrastructure and analyze the massive provider offer to find virtual machines of the right size and type.

-Now teams can avoid this problem thanks to automation.
+Teams can now avoid this problem thanks to automation.

-A solution like CAST AI allows teams to focus on higher priorities, reclaim a healthy portion of the cloud bill, and return your most valuable asset: time!
+A solution like CAST AI allows teams to focus on higher priorities, reclaim a healthy portion of the cloud bill, and return their most valuable asset: time!

 Start by finding out how much budget you could save with automated cloud capacity management.